 • Adding a grab bar to a tenant’s bathroom

-• Allowing a tenant to transfer to the ground-floor unit
+• Allowing a renter to transfer to the ground-floor unit

-• Adjusting the schedule for rent payment to accommodate when a disabled tenant receives income assistance
+• Adjusting the schedule for rent payment to accommodate when a disabled resident receives income assistance

 • Assigning a mobility-impaired individual an accessible parking space

-An example of a reasonable accommodation you can make for a tenant with a disability is allowing them to keep a service dog even if you have a “no pets” policy in place.
+An example of a reasonable accommodation you can make for a renter with a disability is allowing them to keep a service dog even if you have a “no pets” policy in place.

 Besides landlords, who else is prohibited from engaging in housing-related discriminatory practices?

-Fair Housing in Georgia also prohibits housing discrimination from these parties:
+Fair Housing law in Georgia also prohibits housing discrimination from these parties:

 • Insurance providers